 Amplify, the United Methodist video streaming platform, has given free access to many of their video resources on race.
 It includes:

-- Complete multi-week studies: Fear of the Other, The Shout
+- Complete multi-week studies: Holding Up Your Corner, Fear of the Other, The Shout

 - Video series for the book, Black & White